 There are a few options for payment.
 I am on several insurance panels.
 People can also pay me for services as a private pay.
 Feel free to give me a call or email me and we can discuss the details.

 How do I pick a therapist?

 Here is the thing.
 In therapy we have this word called rapport, which is the ability for the therapist to CONNECT with the patient, the sense that we “get” each other, that there is a real feeling of caring and connection.
-Research shows if you don’t have that connection, all the skills and the tools in the world won’t mean anything and the therapy won’t go well.
+Research shows if you don’t have that connection, all the skills and the tools in the world won’t mean anything and the therapy probably won’t go well.
 You will know pretty quickly if you “click” with a therapist.
 For that reason, I suggest you interview 2-3 therapists, either in person or by phone to see if you connect.
-If a therapist won’t take the time to do this with you, then I personally would move on.

 What credentials are needed?

 Your therapist MUST be licensed in the state where they practice.
 Florida Licenses include Mental Health Counseling, Marriage and Family, Psychologist and Clinical Social Worker.
-Your therapist or counselor is required to display their state license.
+Your therapist / counselor is required to display their state license.
 If your therapist is working under a provisional license, they MUST be supervised and you may have difficulty getting insurance reimbursement.
 If you are unsure of your therapist’s status, just ask.
-Board certification is not necessary, it is a nice extra that tells you the therapist has committed to extra credentialing and significantly more ongoing training than is required by each state.
+National board certification is not necessary to practice but it does tell you that the therapist has committed to extra credentialing and significantly more ongoing training than is required by each state.

 Licensed Mental Health Counselor in the state of Florida

 Licensed Clinical Professional Counselor in the state of Illinois

 Nationally Board Certified Counselor